grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 1: Installing Python

-The first task is to work through the installation steps including installing
+The first task is to work through the installation steps including installing Python and text editor.

 2: Why Program?